Mechanisms of Introspective Awareness: Refusal Direction Ablation (``Abliteration'') Details

 Following \citet{arditi2024}, refusal directions are computed as difference-in-means vectors between model activations on harmful versus harmless instructions.
-We compute a separate refusal direction $\mathbf{r}_L \in \mathbb{R}^{d}$ for each transformer layer $L \in \{0, 1, \ldots, N-1\}$, where $N=62$ for Gemma-3-27B.
+We compute a separate refusal direction $\mathbf{r}_L \in \mathbb{R}^{d}$ for each transformer layer $L \in \{0, 1, \ldots, N-1\}$, where $N=62$ for Gemma3-27B.
 During inference, we ablate the refusal direction from each layer's hidden states using the projection:

 where $w_L$ is a layer-specific ablation weight.
 Rather than using a single weight across all layers, we partition the 62 layers into 14 contiguous regions and assign a separate weight to each region.
-This allows finer-grained control: layers 0--5, 6--10, 11--15, 16--20, 21--24, 25--28, 29--32, 33--35, 36--41, 42--47, 48--51, 52--55, 56--58, and 59--61.
 We use Optuna's Tree-structured Parzen Estimator (TPE) sampler for Bayesian optimization over these 14 weights.
 Each configuration is evaluated on 30 harmful trials.
 An LLM judge scores responses for harm level (0--5) and coherence (0--5).
 We run 500 optimization trials, starting from an initial configuration that achieved high coherence.
-The search bounds for each region are set to $[0, 1.2 \times w_{\text{base}}]$ where $w_{\text{base}}$ is the initial weight for that region.
+The abliterated model can be found here: \href{https://huggingface.co/uzaymacar/gemma-3-27b-abliterated}{\texttt{https://huggingface.co/uzaymacar/gemma-3-27b-abliterated}}.